cogentcore/core/examples/demo/README.md

 * `Alt++` / `Alt+-` = *TargetPan* along depth Z axis
 * `Space` = reset to the Defaults initial camera location (+10 in Z, Up is +Y, and looking at origin)

-These controls are also present at the bottom of the `gi3d.SceneView` used here, which provides a basic gui around the 3D Scene.
+These controls are also present at the bottom of the `xyz.SceneView` used here, which provides a basic gui around the 3D Scene.

 ## Selecting and Manipulating